finnfiddle/react-ping/docs/PlannedFeatures.md

 - ~~Passive option~~
 - ~~Not fetch if url is null~~
 - Default state value option
+- Render or not if not fetched option
+- Alternative content types to JSON

+# Tech Debt

 - Refactor reducer and merge functions
-- Render or not if not fetched option
 - Config validation
-- Alternative content types to JSON